Should You Tell Your Buyer's Agent the Highest Price You Will Pay?

 The Case for Not Sharing the Amount With Your Agent

 You might be tempted to tell your agent everything, including the highest price you will pay for a home.
 After all, your buyer's agent is supposed to be on your side and keep your information confidential, right?
-I've had lots of buyers take me aside and say, "OK, this is the highest price I will pay, but let's offer a little bit less."

 The fact is, once you share any secret with another person, it may no longer be a secret.
 It isn't that the agent would intentionally reveal what you've told them, but an agent can't reveal what they don't know.